tehtorq/invoicing/README.md

 A custom invoice number can be specified as follows:

-    invoice = Invoicing::generate do
+    invoice = Uomi::generate_invoice do
       numbered "CUSTOMREF123"
     end

 You can specify a custom invoice number containing the invoice id as follows:

-    invoice = Invoicing::generate do
+    invoice = Uomi::generate_invoice do
       numbered "CUSTOMREF{id}"
     end